International Adoption in Massachusetts

 While we don't facilitate international adoptions, we can point you in the right direction.
 To get more information about international adoption, contact one of our adoption specialists today.

-While a “domestic adoption” is the adoption of a child within a nation’s borders, an “international adoption” (sometimes referred to as an intercountry adoption) is the adoption of a child across national borders.
+While a “domestic adoption” in Massachusetts is the adoption of a child within a nation’s borders, an “international adoption” (sometimes referred to as an intercountry adoption) is the adoption of a child across national borders.

 The information below will help you learn more about the international adoption process for prospective adoptive parents in Massachusetts who are thinking about adopting a child from another country.